This post contains affiliate links.

 crunchy chickpea salad with spinach, chickpeas, pepitas and vegetables.

-4. Chickpea Salad FAQs
+Ingredients in Chickpea Salad

 I love using Mediterranean-inspired flavors and ingredients since the Mediterranean contains blue zones, places on Earth known for longevity.
 You can definitely add in the vegetables of your choice, or add even more cucumber, pepper or carrot to this chickpea salad.
+Chickpeas are also called garbanzo beans, so look for either name on the label.
+Drain and rinse well before using.

 The Key to the Perfect Dressing